Post Natural History by Vincent Fournier and Gallery opening show

 Post Natural History recounts the story of a voyage through time and projects a near and imaginary future.
 A subtitled “archaeology of the future,” this exhibition mixes history and anticipation, memory and science fiction.
 It reveals a collection of creatures that are “beginning to appear,” imagined through synthetic and cybernetic biology.
 Composed of three declinations around the possible transformation of the living world, the exhibition questions the relationships of man with nature and with technology, and emphasises the futility of vanity.
 The presentation, with “scientific” explanations accompanying images, paradoxically reinforces reality as well as fiction.

-This first exhibition is particularly representative of the universe that Pro Materia Gallery aims to present.
+This first exhibition is particularly representative of the universe that Spazio Nobile aims to present.
 Reinforced with iconographic references and documents, it includes a significant narrative dimension as well as a prospective vision, questioning the passing of time, the values of authenticity and the transmission of knowledge, materiality and the invisible.
 Post Natural History is an exhibition completely in line with the gallery’s positioning, a search for meaning and a link between the past and future.

 Space-time: interior design on a human scale